 It is good to keep your newborn active during their wake window but overdoing it can overstimulate them.
-Newborn do not always like bright light or load noise so if your newborn is showing a sign of distress or looking away from the people or start fussing, take him to a quiet place.
+Newborns do not always like bright light or loud noise so if your newborn is showing a sign of distress or looking away from the people or start fussing, take him to a quiet place.

 4. Check his Comfort